kev-ang/RUBEN/README.md

 to https://docs.docker.com/get-docker/

-Evaluating [SemReasoner](https://github.com/kev-ang/SemReasoner) requires the library that is available [here](https://github.com/kev-ang/SemReasoner).
+Evaluating [SemReasoner](https://github.com/kev-ang/SemReasoner) requires the library that is available (on request).
 Copy this into the `/lib/` folder of the project.

 One of the evaluated reasoning engines is [Stardog](https://stardog.com) which